-- 1. Explore feasibility of expanding the current Senior Center to meet the space needs for programs serving the Town's senior population. - 2.
+- 1. Explore feasibility of expanding the current Senior Center to meet the space needs for programs serving the Town's senior population.
+Per hazard mitigation plan, upgrade the complex to a shelter. - 2.
 Evaluate and enhance transportation services offered to seniors and residents with disabilities. - 3.
 Provide additional recreation opportunities geared toward seniors through the Recreation Department. - 4.
-Encourage collaboration among the COA, Recreation Department and Fairhaven Public Schools to promote inter-generational activities.
+Encourage collaboration among the Council on Aging (COA), Recreation Department and Fairhaven Public Schools to promote inter-generational activities.